dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

 ## 3 - Making a render loop

 Many of the projects I make with three.js are just simple looping animations.
 To have a loop I just need to call the render method in a method that is going to be called over and over again using something like the request animation frame method.
 There is a wide range of ways to go about doing something like this so I will not be getting into the full depth of this topic here.
-However I should cover at last one example of this kind of loop using threejs features such as the THREE.Clock constructor.
+However I should cover at last one or two examples of this kind of loop using threejs  and native javaScript features.

+### 3.1 - Using request animation frame
+.

 ```js
 (function () {